KamilCodemate/TravelTrip-Website/README.md

 it is not affiliated with this site.

 ## Running
 Just clone/download and open `index.html` file.
 No other scripts or local servers are required.
-However, keep in mind <ins>that the site is not yet fully finished</ins> and many things may not work or look unsightly.